aidan-fitz/askyquiz/CONTRIBUTING.md

 logically separate. `PROGRAM_MODULES` contains the names of program files (without extensions); `TEST_MODULES` contains the names of test files.
 These lists are concatenated together as the `MODULES` variable.

+## VS Code Settings

+`.vscode/settings.json` is configured to apply JSON syntax highlighting to files ending in `.quiz`.
+Normally, we'd put the `.vscode` in our global gitignore settings, but we make an exception for this project because it makes editing `.quiz` files easier.
+Bear in mind that changes to this file will affect the VS Code settings for the entire team.